anthonymorast/lstm-lstm/README.md

 + If the multiple LSTM model is worse, try with a really weak neural network as the first model (linear NN [no activation]?)

++ Can an LSTM-LSTM model predict further out than an ARIMA-ANN before needing to be retrained?
+Is it far enough out to justify longer training times?

 # TODO
 + Thread PBT
   + Can't (effectively) run multiple sessions of TF on one GPU